 How the Australian Apprenticeship Support Network works

-- Use the MEGT apprentice job board to advertise your vacancy.
+Use the MEGT apprentice job board to advertise your vacancy.
 This is a free service and all applications will be sent directly to you.
-Click here visit or Jobs board
+Click here to visit our Jobs board

-- Step 5 – MEGT will assess and advise of your eligibility for Australian Government employer incentives.
-Click here for an indicative list of incentives
+MEGT will assess and advise of your eligibility for Australian Government employer incentives.

 Preparing for your Training Contract

 - A Training Contract is an agreement between you and your apprentice to work and train together along with a Registered Training Organisation.

 - the RTO develops a training program with documented competencies to be obtained.
 The training can be taken on-the-job or off-the-job or a combination of both.

 - the fees charged by an RTO vary.
 Concessions may apply and trainees may be eligible for VET FEE help.